 The directors are responsible for the other information.
-The other information comprises the director's report but does not include the financial report and the auditor's report thereon.
+The other information comprises the information included in the Group's annual report for the year ended 30 June 2024 but does not include the financial report and the auditor's report thereon.

-Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and accordingly, we do not express any form of assurance conclusion thereon.